Stuart Forster visits Belgium and orders steamed mussels at Chez Léon in Brussels.

 Prior to travelling, I’d read much about the complex tensions between French and Flemish speakers in Belgium.
 For all their differences the two groups appear to share an appreciation of good food.
 Brussels has a thriving café culture and restaurant scene.
 French and Flemish influences make the country’s cuisine worth exploring.

 Ordering Belgium’s national dish

 As you’d expect in a capital city, there are numerous touristy spots to try the national dish.
 Ask for moules-frites or mosselen-friet if you want to try ordering mussels with fries using the local lingo.
 It struck me that within Brussels the French name seems more popular for this dish.

-Chez Léon draws plenty of passing trade, after all its centrally located.
+Chez Léon draws plenty of passing trade, after all, it is centrally located.
 A red and green striped canopy and outdoor tables help give the restaurant an appealing look.
-It’s the kind of place that locals as well as tourists visit for lunch.
+It’s the kind of place that locals, as well as tourists, visit for lunch.
 It’s mid-priced and known for quality seafood, including grilled sole meunière.

 The history of Chez Léon

 The restaurant was recommended when I said I wanted to try good mussels with fries.
 They’ve certainly had plenty of practice making them in the kitchen of Chez Léon, which first opened its doors in 1893.
 Its proprietor, Léon Vanlancker, had experience of running the A la ville d’Anvers restaurant, a couple of doors along at 14 rue des Bouchers, and moved to establish Friture Léon.
 It’s been known as Restaurant Chez Léon since 1953.